 WorkComposer vs Hubstaff: a simpler, cheaper time tracker for desk teams.

 Same screenshots, app tracking, and reports as Hubstaff Team — for $3.99 per user instead of $10.
-WorkComposer Standard covers what most desk teams need; Premium adds advanced stealth mode and screenshot blurring for orgs with specific monitoring requirements.
+WorkComposer Standard covers what most desk teams need; Premium adds Extended Silent Mode (discreet background tracking) and screenshot blurring for orgs with specific monitoring requirements.

 No credit card required · Cancel anytime · Full feature access during trial